paulghaddad/baby_site/src/pages/activities-3-4-months/index.md

 I’d wash some fruits and veggies, such as an apple, carrot, potato, lime, and bell pepper, in advance and put them in a colander.
 I’d try to select a variety of colors, shapes, and textures.

-At the kitchen table, I’d sit with Hayden on my lap and we’d explore the c**olander of produce together** -- talking about and touching each one.
+At the kitchen table, I’d sit with Hayden on my lap and we’d explore the **colander of produce together** -- talking about and touching each one.

 ![Kitchen utensils](/img/img_9253.jpeg)